ElliotPak/Resumash/README.md

 # Resumash

+*Note that Resumash is **NOT BEING ACTIVELY MAINTAINED** from this point onward.
+An more powerful and easier-to-use alternative will be built by me at some point, however.*

 Resumash builds multiple versions of your LaTeX resume in 77 lines of bash script.
 It can build multiple versions of your resume (an alternate version for your site over a version you apply with elsewhere, for example) and it can also